 The CVA was only possible because the charity would have faced certain closure without it being put in place.
 Unlike many CVA’s it dealt with many different classes of creditor in different ways, thereby preserving the goodwill and good reputation of the organisation with all concerned.

-For Lucas Johnson it proved a new challenge because the organisation it helped used Plain English in its communications and wanted Lucas Johnson to do the same.
-It also wanted its members to be considered and therefore the reports and other documents produced by Lucas Johnson in ways that were new and never before considered in the Insolvency industry.
+For the team it proved a new challenge because the organisation it helped used Plain English in its communications and wanted Kevin and his team to do the same.
+It also wanted its members to be considered and therefore the reports and other documents produced by the firm in ways that were new and never before considered in the Insolvency industry.

-It was fantastic outcome for all concerned certainly cemented Lucas Johnson’s position as experts in the area of charities and not for profit organisations.
+It was fantastic outcome for all concerned certainly cemented Kevin Lucas and his team’s position as experts in the area of charities and not for profit organisations.